Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models: Methodology

 \subsubsection{level 1 OEP}

-Directly classifying the the OEP sub-classes was difficult for the machine learning models, due to the relatively small number of training examples and large number of classes.
-To reduce the number of classes, the OEP sub-classes were merged according to the characteristics of the exercises.
-As shown in Table~\ref{tab:OEPlabels}, some sub-classes were merged as \textit{general walking} and some were merged as \textit{general standing}.
+Directly classifying the OEP sub-classes was difficult for the machine learning models, due to the relatively small number of training examples and large number of classes.
+Therefore, the OEP sub-classes were merged according to the characteristics of the exercises, in order to build a hierarchical system, as proposed in \cite{kondo2021sensor}.
+This technique reduced the number of classes while maintaining the same number of training examples.
+As shown in Table~\ref{tab:OEPlabels}, some sub-classes were merged as \textit{general walking}, and some were merged as \textit{general standing}.
 To distinguish from \textit{static standing}, \textit{general standing} also included the exercises that required irregular trunk movement while standing (e.g. \textit{ankle plantarflexors}).
 As a result, there were six level 1 OEP exercises.